Logan Whitehurst: Vanilla the Plastic Snowman

-A plastic Christmas lawn ornament (Pictured at top), Vanilla came to be something of a mascot for the Science Club.
-He had a ridiculously oversized ego and was constantly claiming that he did every cool thing in history and says Logan took all of Vanilla's work and said it was his own.
-Although he never really talked in any performances, he did have a blog he would post quite regularly.
-The subjects of his blog would often be random thoughts on his mind, but occasionally commenting on current events.
-His sentences came out comically garbled because he claimed he was typing with mittens on so he could not hit the keys well.
+A plastic Christmas lawn ornament, Vanilla served as an unofficial mascot for the Science Club.
+The character was depicted as having an inflated sense of self-importance, frequently claiming credit for notable events throughout history and alleging that Logan had appropriated his work.
+Although Vanilla never spoke during live performances, the character maintained a blog updated on a regular basis, covering a mixture of personal observations and commentary on current events.
+Posts were written in a deliberately garbled style, attributed in-character to the difficulty of typing while wearing mittens.

 Illness and death

 From November 2003 onward Whitehurst battled fatigue, headaches, dizziness, and stomach illness.
 In May 2004 it was discovered that the ailments he was suffering were due to a cancerous brain tumor.
 Deciding to focus on his recovery, he left the Velvet Teen and put his solo career on hiatus.
 He spent the better part of a year and a half in treatments for the recurring brain cancer.
 On December 3, 2006, Whitehurst died at his home in Los Banos, California.

 From many donations, the fledgling Remember Logan Foundation was founded.
 Created by his fans, its mission is to provide funding for brain cancer research and treatment.

 In October 2010, a group of comedy musicians created the Logan Whitehurst Memorial Award for Excellence in Comedy Music, or Logan Awards for short.
 The awards are presented annually at FuMPFest for songs from the previous year in three categories: Outstanding Original Comedy Song, Outstanding Parody Song, and Outstanding Comedy Music Video.